How much does a Social Services Specialist make?

 Fairfax County

 Fairfax County offers rewarding roles for Social Services Specialists.
 They work in various locations across Virginia, providing essential services to the community.
-The county supports a diverse range of programs aimed at improving the quality of life for residents.
+The county is known for its strong support systems and professional development opportunities.

 -